Vadamalapeta

-Vadamalapeta is a mandal headquarters in Tirupati district of the Indian state of Andhra Pradesh.
+Vadamalapeta is a village and headquarters of Vadamalapeta mandal in Tirupati district of the Indian state of Andhra Pradesh.
 It is located on the outskirts of the famous Tirupati city.
 It falls in the jurisdictional limit of Tirupati Urban Development Authority.
 It is part of Vadamalapeta mandal, which is under the jurisdiction of Tirupati revenue division.
 Vadamalapeta mandal, along with its villages including Vadamalapeta was made part of the newly formed Tirupati district on 4 April 2022.